The purpose of our lives is finding ways to program our minds with the kind of information that will set us free.

 Secondly, for the same reasons mentioned above, meta-programs help you to better understand other people and their psychological tendencies.
-This is advantageous, because it will help you to adapt your behavior and approach while communicating with other people.
-These changes can improve your relationships with others by helping you to develop deeper levels or rapport and potentially influence people to your way of thinking.
+This is advantageous because it will help you to adapt your behavior and approach while communicating with other people.
+These changes can improve your relationships with others by helping you to develop deeper levels of rapport and potentially influence people to your way of thinking.
 This becomes possible because meta-programs will provide you with insight into a person’s motivations.
-And once you understand their motivations, you will then have the key that will help you to influence their choices, decisions and actions.
+And once you understand their motivations, you will then have the key that will help you to influence their choices, decisions, and actions.

 Thirdly, understanding more about how you filter and sort information gives you a unique opportunity that other people who don’t know about meta-programs will never get.
 It gives you an opportunity to change, shift and transform your behavior in positive ways to help improve your beliefs, values, decisions, behaviors, habits, actions, and levels of motivation.